JohnnyBizzel/voting-app/README.md

-This is from a series in 5 parts "Full Stack React & Node JS Project" by velocity360
+FCC Full Stack Project
+*Voting App*

-To run the command is
+To run this app, the command is:

-node ./bin/www
+`node ./bin/www`